vsm0/JSwing_ECommerce/README.md

 # Description

-This repo contains the source code, assets and Makefile for the e-commerce app for ITE104
+This repo contains the source code, assets and Makefile for the e-commerce app for ITE104.

 It uses Java AWT/Swing, with a layer of abstraction to make coding the UI easier and more consistent.

+## Current Status

+The project so far is just a **mockup**, so no actual functionality.
+The only features that exist are to demonstrate the design and may or may not be changed/removed in future iterations.

 ![Screenshot](assets/screenshot.png)